Posts

 Image

-The reason behind is NLS_SETTINGS I generally use Stew Ashton's below query to summarize reasons why cursors are not shared.
-In one of our production database, the amount of child cursor count related with "LANGUAGE_MISMATCH" attracted my attention and i tried to make clear the reason behind.
-According to the Database Hang With 'cursor: mutex X' Contention Due To High Version Count Under LANGUAGE_MISMATCH (Doc ID 2542447.1) , Whenever there are different NLS settings got changed in different combinations in every execution, it creates new child and version count increases with LANGUAGE_MISMATCH.
+The reason behind is NLS_SETTINGS I’ve moved my blog from https://insanedba.blogspot.com to https://dincosman.com Please update your bookmarks and follow/subscribe at the new address for all the latest updates and content.
+More up-to-date content of this post may be available there.
+I generally use Stew Ashton's below query to summarize reasons why cursors are not shared.
+In one of our production database, the amount of child cursor count related to "LANGUAGE_MISMATCH" attracted my attention and I tried to make clear the reason behind.
+According to the Database Hang With 'cursor: mutex X' Contention Due To High Version Count Under LANGUAGE_MISMATCH (Doc ID 2542447.1) , whenever there are different NLS settings that get changed in different combinations in every execution, it creates new child cursors and the version count increases with LANGUAGE_MISMATCH.
 Exactly the same queries and PL/SQL packages are called from different applications .
-Different applications connect to database with different database users, but execute some common sql statements.
-Also These applications are deployed to different servers with different operating systems and client environments.
-Some example child cursor reasons are as below. <Child
+Differ...